 Externalities (costs excluded from transaction costs)

-A simple graphical illustration of externalities is available at the Khan Academy here.
+A simple graphical illustration of of the economics of externalities is available here at the Khan Academy.